ProfessionalWiki/SCSS/README.md

 ### Cache type

-`$egScssCacheType` can be set to request a specific cache type to be used for the compiled styles.
-To disable caching of SCSS styles completely (e.g. during development), set `$egScssCacheType = CACHE_NONE;`.
-This should obviously never be done on a production site.
+`$egScssCacheType` can be set to request a specific cache type for the compiled styles.
+To disable caching of SCSS styles altogether (e.g., during development), set `$egScssCacheType = CACHE_NONE;`.
+This should never be done on a production site.

 ## Professional Support

-The SCSS extension is maintained by [Professional.Wiki](https://professional.wiki).
+The SCSS extension is maintained by [Professional Wiki](https://professional.wiki).
-You can [contract us][contact-form] to help you with installation or customization of SCSS.
+You can [contract us][contact-form] to help you install or customize SCSS.
 We also do development work.

 ## Running the tests